-- A4.4.1 The team shall score the susceptibility of each data-deficient scoring element. - A4.4.2 The team shall score 4 susceptibility attributes (areal overlap (availability), encounterability, selectivity and post-capture mortality) on a 3-point risk scale: high (3), medium (2) or low (1), using the cut-offs in Tables A17 and A18. - A4.4.2.1 The team shall enter the 3-point scores into the 'MSC RBF Worksheets' to calculate the overall susceptibility score. - A4.4.2.2 If there is limited information available to score a susceptibility attribute, the team shall assign the more precautionary score. - A4.4.3 When scoring susceptibility attributes, the team shall take into account the impacts fisheries other than the UoA, including overlapping UoAs (FCP PB 1.2.1), according to the following requirements. - a.
-The team shall identify and list separately each fishery, including overlapping UoAs, other than the UoA that affects the given stock. - b.
+- A4.4.1 The team shall score the susceptibility of each data-deficient scoring element. - A4.4.2 The team shall score 4 susceptibility attributes (areal overlap (availability), encounterability, selectivity and post-capture mortality) on a 3-point risk scale: high (3), medium (2) or low (1), using the cut-offs in Tables A17 and A18. - A4.4.2.1 The team shall enter the 3-point scores into the 'MSC RBF Worksheets' to calculate the overall susceptibility score. - A4.4.2.2 If there is limited information available to score a susceptibility attribute, the team shall assign the more precautionary score. - A4.4.3 When scoring susceptibility attributes, the team shall take into account the impacts of overlapping UoAs (FCP PB 1.2.1), according to the following requirements: - a.
+The team shall identify and list separately each overlapping UoA that affects the given stock. - b.
 When scoring PI 1.1.1 or PI 1.1.1A, the team shall take into account the impacts of overlapping UoAs affecting the given target stock - c.
-When scoring PI 2.1.1, if the UoA has main species with catches at 10% or more of the total catch by weight of the UoA, the team shall take into account the impacts of overlapping UoAs having a catch of the same species that is 10% or more of the total catch of the UoAs. ■ - d.
-If the UoA does not have main species with catches at 10% or more of the total catch by weight of the UoA, the team may elect to only take into account the impacts of the UoA. ■ - e.
-When scoring PI 2.2.1, the team shall only take into account the impacts of the UoA. - f.
-If no other fisheries affect the stock, the team shall only take into account the impacts of the UoA. - A4.4.4 When taking into account the impacts of other fisheries and overlapping UoAs, the team shall score the susceptibility attributes cumulatively.

-- A4.4.4.1 To account for the impact of other fisheries on a given stock, the team shall determine the contribution of each fishery on the total catch of the given stock. - a.
-If precise catch data are available, the team shall assign weightings for each fishery based on known proportions of total catch of the given stock. ■ - b.
+When scoring PI 2.1.1 and PI 2.2.1, the team shall only take into account the impacts of the UoA. - A4.4.4 When taking into account the impacts of overlapping UoAs, the team shall score the susceptibility attributes cumulatively. - A4.4.4.1 To account for the impact of overlapping UoAs on a given stock, the team shall determine the contribution of each UoA on the total catch of the given stock. - a.
+If precise catch data are available, the team shall assign weightings for each fishery based on known proportions of total catch of the given stock. - b.
 If catch data are not available, the team shall use and document a qualitative information-gathering process to apply a weight to each fishery as per Table A16. ■